 In the unfortunate event of your child being unwell, you can notify the school office of your child’s absence by one of the following methods:

 - School Absence Note

 You can download a copy of the school absence note here -Absence Note

 You may also find the following DENI on attendance useful: Attendance - A Parents Guide

 Information on Flu for Parents

 Every year the Public Health Agency updates information on flu for schools and parents.
-The only major change this year is that most-at-risk children from 2 - 17 years old will be offered the new nasal spray vaccine instead of the injection.
+All Year 1 - 7 children will be offered the flu vaccine at school.
 Flu normally increases at some stage between December and March.
 It is impossible to predict how serious flu will be, but it is always important to be prepared.
 Some information is attached for your information or alternatively you can visit www.fluawareni.net.

 Key Guidelines for Exclusion

 Based upon Health Protection Agency guidance we adhere to the following exclusion periods depending upon the symptoms and illness.

 - Vomiting – after last symptom - it is important your child does not return to school within 48 hours